Skip to content

 Herbarium Specimen — Asclepias nummularia Torr. collected in United States of America by The New York Botanical Garden (licensed under CC BY 4.0)

-16. Pineland Milkweed (Asclepias obovata), a Texas Milkweed for Well-drained Soils in Sun
+16. Pineland Milkweed (Asclepias obovata), a Milkweed for Well-drained Soils in Sun

-Pineland Milkweed (Asclepias obovata): This Texas milkweed is native to the eastern counties and one southern county in the state (Kartesz 2015).
+Pineland Milkweed (Asclepias obovata): Pineland milkweed is native to the eastern counties and one southern county in Texas (Kartesz 2015).
 In the wild, pineland milkweed grows, as the name would suggest, on pinelands, but it also can be found on coastal prairies (Singhurst and Hutchins 2015) and on roadsides and fields.
 Growing from 0.5 to 3 feet tall, this species has greenish-yellow flowers with purplish hoods that bloom from June to October.

-In a garden setting, pineland milkweed is hardy in zones 7-10 and requires full sun with well-drained soils.
+In a Texas butterfly garden, pineland milkweed is hardy in zones 7-10 and requires full sun with well-drained soils.

 Plant of pineland milkweed (Asclepias obovata) with greenish-yellow flowers.